Vocaloid 2: Megurine Luka Append, Meiko V2, Kaito V2 and Hatsune Miku English

 Crypton Future Media had produced vocals for this version of the software Renders of the beta vocals could be heard in various mediums.
 Meiko was used in the song "Piano × Forte × Scandal" (ピアノ×フォルテ×スキャンダル) on the album Oster-san no Best (OSTERさんのベスト).
 Originally, the song used Meiko's original Vocaloid vocal.
 Luka's Append vocal was used on the album Vocaloid Minzoku Chō Kyokushū (VOCALOID民族調曲集) for the song "Hoshizora to Yuki no Butōkai (Zeal mix)".
 The promotional album Vocalo Append used a beta of Luka's "Soft" Append.
 Miku's English vocal in particular was low quality and was not released in the engine for this reason.
 The vocals were announced to have been dropped in favor of Vocaloid 3 productions on December 1, 2011.
 Songs using the beta versions also featured in Hatsune Miku and Future Stars: Project Mirai.

 With the exception of the Megurine Luka Append, which was later released for Vocaloid 4, all vocals were later released as Vocaloid 3 products.

 A 7th Hatsune Miku Append vocal "Falsetto" was also created but never released due to its limited usefulness.

 Megpoid Extend

-It was a "Append-like" vocal package designed for Megpoid.
+It was an "Append-like" vocal package designed for Megpoid.
 It was later change to the V3 Megpoid package.